Rules of Ludo

 When two pawns of the same color coincide on a square, it is called “blockade” or barrier, and block the passage of any other pawn.

-- When a double is got, the player is forced to break up the blockade.
+- When a double appears, the player is forced to open the blockade.
 Besides, they can't make it up again during that turn with the same pawns.

 - It is not considered a blockade when 2 pawns of different colors coincide (this can happen on the safe square) so other pawns can pass with no problem, but it can't be on that square.

-It's a priority to take a pawn out than to break up a blockade.
+It's a priority to take a pawn out than to open a blockade.